Copa América 2021: calendar, schedules, groups and results

 Hours: 10:00 p.m.
 (Brazil and Argentina time), 9:00 p.m.
 (Chile time), 8:00 p.m.
 (Colombia, Mexico and Peru time).

-- Second place in group A against third place in group B. To be played at the Mané Garrincha stadium
+- Uruguay vs. Colombia.
+To be played at the Mané Garrincha stadium

 Hours: 7:00 p.m.
 (Brazil and Argentina time), 6:00 p.m.
 (Chile time), 5:00 p.m.
 (Colombia, Mexico and Peru time).